AI Removed Working Logic During Refactor: Find It and Restore It

 Still used but outdatedModernize the syntax, preserve the behavior

-Feature flag branchCheck flag rollout; revert if < 100%
+Feature flag branchCheck flag rollout; restore if not at 100%

 Step 5: Add tests before committing